 Make it Vegan.

 Use a mix of chickpea flour and water instead of the eggs, milk and cream.
 You could add a little nutritional yeast to the mix for flavour and / or black salt.
+In fact I have a vegan version of savoury bread pudding where I do just that.

 Other Courgette Recipes You Might Like